 Assuming no contractual prohibition, and assuming compliance with the statutory requirements, a lawful assignment by one party of its rights to an assignee will not discharge the original contract.
 The position is different where one party wishes to transfer both its rights and obligations under an existing contract, whereby the original parties must agree to the substitution of the transferor by the new party, usually by novating the contract (by way of a novation agreement).
 This creates a new contract between the continuing party and the new party, replacing the rights and obligations of the original parties under the existing contract, which is thereby discharged.
+However, while an informal novation will typically require written consent, in Musst Holdings Ltd v Astra Asset Management UK Ltd [2023] EWCA Civ 128, the Court of Appeal found that while prior consent had not been obtained, subsequent consent had, and the party requiring consent was treated as having waived that requirement, which amounted to a contractual novation or, alternatively, estoppel by convention.

 Prior to executing any novation, it is essential to consider the effect it would have on any third-party security issued in connection with the original contract, because the novation will be likely to discharge a guarantor from any liability under any guarantee.
 Accordingly, refund guarantees provided to the buyer should be carefully reviewed in advance of execution of any novation to check whether they need to be reconfirmed by the relevant guarantor or replaced as necessary.